Help and Support

 - - top range product

 - Q :How often should I maintain my pétanque boules?

 • If you chose solid stainless steel for its "soft feel", due to its solid composition, it does not rust, and it always remains more “clean” and shiny as time progresses.

 It only requires occasional maintenance.

-• If you chose coated carbon steel for its "rougher feel", it requires a corrosion-proof coating to be applied at the end of the production process.
+• If you chose carbon steel for its "rougher feel", it requires a corrosion-proof coating to be applied at the end of the production process.
 This coating wears normally with use, and it requires regular maintenance with oil to prevent rusting.

-In brief, whether your boules are in solid stainless steel or in coated carbon steel, or whether they have been used in difficult conditions, or if they will not be used again for a long time, they require maintenance.
+In brief, whether your boules are in solid stainless steel or in carbon steel, or whether they have been used in difficult conditions, or if they will not be used again for a long time, they require maintenance.

 You can apply the Obut maintenance product.

 They must also be stored in a dry place.

 - Q :How should I maintain my pétanque boules?